 Through the We Honor Veterans program, Enhabit is also able to honor veterans during their time on hospice through simple acts of gratitude.
 Branches make special efforts to acknowledge their sacrifices on a personal and community level.

-One branch in Gadsden, Alabama, recognizes veterans with a wall of gratitude in its lobby that displays an American flag, an emblem from each branch of service and an honor flag from a World War II veteran.
+One branch in Gadsden, Alabama, recognizes veterans with a wall of gratitude in its lobby.
+The wall displays an American flag, an emblem from each branch of service and an honor flag from a World War II veteran.

 Pinning ceremonies are another common way of showing appreciation to veterans by presenting them with a pin and framed certificate.
 These ceremonies give family members and hospice staff an opportunity to come together and honor each veteran.